Shots fired at White House: Donald Trump ushered away from press conference

 "They just wanted me to step aside for a little while just to make sure that everything was clear outside."

-The shooting took place near 17th Street and Pennsylvania Avenue just blocks from the White House, according to two sources with knowledge of the situation who were not authorized to speak publicly about it.
+The shooting happened near 17th St and Pennsylvania Ave just blocks from the White House, according to two sources with knowledge of the situation but who were not authorised to speak publicly about it.

-The suspect was transferred to a local hospital, and the District of Columbia fire department said the man suffered serious or possibly critical injuries

-.
-Authorities were investigating whether the individual has a history of mental illness.

 Read More